kellystyles/fungiflow/README.md

 mamba deactivate
 ```

-### GeneMark-ES gene predictions
+### GeneMark-ES gene predictions (Optional)

 If you plan to use the optional Funannotate module, you can optionally obtain a copy of the GeneMark-ES software and its license.
-GeneMark-ES provides high-quality *ab initio* gene predictions for eukaroytic assemblies.[^4] Due to licensing restrictions, it can't be bundled within the Fungiflow Funannotate Singularity image.
+GeneMark-ES provides high-quality *ab initio* gene predictions for eukaroytic assemblies.[^4] Due to licensing restrictions, it can't be bundled within the <i>Fungiflow</i> Funannotate Singularity image.
 The perl shebangs in the GeneMark-ES scripts will need to be altered to `/venv/bin/perl`.
 You can download GeneMark-ES from [here](http://topaz.gatech.edu/GeneMark/license_download.cgi) and install it using the following commands: